ValksGodotTools/GodotPlanets/README.md

 git clone --recursive https://github.com/ValksGodotTools/Template
 ```

+## Roadmap
+- Look into properly calculating the normals instead of just doing `.Normalized()` to each vertex.
+Instead take the neighboring vertices into account when calculating the normal.
+But getting the neighboring vertices is going to be a pain on its own...
+- Textures!
+- Water!
+- Trees!
+- Focal point of view shader!
+- Split the chunks into further chunks!

 ## Reminders
 - Generalize camera orbit code so you never have to write it again